 You bag your own groceries at Aldi.

-Unlike other grocery stores, no one bags your groceries at Aldi.
+Unlike other grocery stores, no one bags your groceries at Aldi, and they don’t provide shopping bags.
 This keeps the lines moving faster and requires less employee overhead costs.
 You can either bring your own reusable bags, purchase a bag, or snag one of the empty boxes you’ll find throughout the store.

 Aldi has exclusive brands to help you save money.

 Aldi has three exclusive brands: Simply Nature, liveGfree, and Specially Selected.
 According to Aldi, these products cost up to 50% less than the national brands.
 And many of them taste the same, if not better!
 All of the Aldi-exclusive brands are free from certified synthetic colors and have no added monosodium glutamate (MSG) or partially hydrogenated oils.

 You won’t find many Aldi ads on TV.

 In case you didn’t know, TV ads have a high sticker price.
 By eliminating TV ads, Aldi saves money and can turn that extra money into cheaper grocery prices for you.